History of the national register establishment

 What information does the register hold?

-Which documents are filed/stored? (files, book of documents, statutes, minutes of general meetings...)?
+What documents are submitted/kept (files, sets of documents, statutes, minutes of the general assembly, etc.)?

 How can I perform a search (and what are the available search criteria)?